sanadhis/ADA-2017/project/web/index.md

 - Full count: we consider the full lyrics dataset without taking care of hotttnesss, we’re counting all the words for every tracks and summing them.
 - Top songs count: we repeat the previous operation, but this time on the top/worst songs.

-The results being very similar for the popular and unpopular songs we only display the figures for the popular songs.
-For the two first categories we have that the top word is by far ‘yeah'.
-Hence as a first conclusion we might say people do not really care about lyrics as 'yeah' isn't related to any specific topic.
-Appart from 'yeah' we can see a lot of top words concerning themes such as youth, the world/people, and verbs that refer to desire(wish, want…).
+The results being very similar for the popular and unpopular songs in which for the two first categories we have that the top word is by far ‘yeah'.
+Hence as a first conclusion we might say **people do not really care about lyrics** as **'yeah'** isn't related to any specific topic.
+Apart from 'yeah' we can see a lot of top words concerning themes such as youth, world, and verbs that refer to desire(wish, want).

 For the two remaining categories we have a different result.
-Over all the songs we can see that the most recurrent word is 'love' and there are many other high-ranked words that recall feelings (feel, like, want, baby, heart, girl...).
+Over all the songs we can see that the most recurrent word is **'love'** and there are many other high-ranked words that recall **feelings** (feel, like, want, baby, heart, girl).
+So emotional, isn't?

 ### Sentiment Analysis of Songs

-From a list of positively/negatively connoted words we determine whether a popular song is usually positive(happy) or negative(sad).
+From a list of positively/negatively connoted words, lets determine whether a popular song is usually positive(happy) or negative(sad).

 <div id="pieChartQ3_1"></div>
 {% include_relative _includes/c3_chart_pie_q3_1.html %}